What is a WordPress Website?

 It’s Easy to Use

 WordPress has an intuitive interface, making it quick and easy to add new pages, blog posts, or images.
-HTML?
-CSS?
-OMG!
-With WordPress, you don’t need to know how to code to build a basic website.
+Whether you use a theme-based or custom-coded website, WordPress keeps items neatly organized in a backend sidebar so you can always find what you need.

 “Within the WordPress dashboard, there’s an easy-to-navigate menu on the left.
 This is where you can add new blog posts, web pages, images, etc.